 For our group, the new language sometimes became a veil, a way to try out opinions, insights and even jokes we’d never try at home.
 The laughter we shared trying to remember the correct verb or just making things up (aka giving it our best shot) made the mundane entertaining.

 Guessing incorrectly led to some memorable moments.
-Once I unknowingly asked the patriarch of the group, a multilingual man in his seventies with Parkinson's and the hippest person among us, if he liked to dress in leather, causing us both to laugh ourselves sloppy.
+Once I unknowingly asked the patriarch of the group, a multilingual man in his seventies with Parkinson's and the hippest person among us, if he liked to dress in leather, causing us both to laugh ourselves to utter helplessness.

 These practices were invaluable prep before moving to Mexico.
-You learn to take a deep breath, go forth and conquer.
+You learn, like Charlemagne to take a deep breath, go forth and conquer.

 Related Link: The daily cab ride offers a way to practice frequently.
 Get the most out of the 20-minute ride with a few minutes of preparation.